faubulous/mentor-vscode/README.md

   - Rename resource labels in prefixed names and URIs

 ## News
+### Version 0.1.8: Fixed context menus not working in Definitions Tree
+The context menus for resources in the definitions tree are now working again.

 ### Version 0.1.7: SKOS + Improved Definitions Tree
 This release includes support for SKOS thesauri resources in the definitions tree: Concept Schemes, Concepts and Collections.
 To harmonize the user experience of ontologies and thesauri, the definitions tree can now group classes, properties and invidiuals by definition source.